Mount of Olives, Jerusalem

 What to Wear

-Out of respect for the sacred nature of many of the Mount of Olives’ attractions, visitors are encouraged to dress modestly, covering shoulders and knees when exploring religious sites and monuments.
+Out of respect for the sacred nature of many of Mount of Olives’ landmarks, visitors are encouraged to dress modestly, covering shoulders and knees when exploring religious sites and monuments.
 Comfortable walking shoes are also recommended, as the terrain can be uneven and hilly.

 Conclusion